-It’s about honoring everyone and learning what respect really means.
-Most people will agree that good sportsmanship means honoring everyone on the field of competition, including opponents, officials, parents, spectators, ourselves.
+It’s about honouring everyone and learning what respect really means.
+Most people will agree that good sportsmanship means honouring everyone on the field of competition, including opponents, officials, parents, spectators, ourselves.
 However, not all kids learn this.

 How can we teach our kids sportsmanship?

 It’s really pretty simple.
 We need to recognize that kids imitate the significant adults in their lives.
 In their preschool and early elementary years, they learn their behaviour in the same manner as dogs and ducklings.
 Observation and imitation.
 It’s basic developmental psychology.

 Who are the most significant adults in the lives of our children?

 First are parents and principal caregivers.
 Next are teachers and coaches.
 Somewhere in there, depending on how many movies our kids watch and how old they are, we might count the influence of a few media celebrities, but this is seldom a significant factor before kids enter their teens.
 Sportsmanship begins to develop at far younger ages, if it develops at all.

 I’m a significant adult for the kids whom I coach.
 There’s no doubt about it.
 Especially with my youngest players, I hear about them badgering their parents to buy little gifts for me, and they draw pictures and write homemade cards to give to me.
 Each time they see me on the soccer field, they are eager to tell stories to me about their pets and their new toys and funny things that happened to them that week.

 It’s clear that these kids look up to me.
 And I have seen them imitate me.
 So I have learned to reflect on what I am showing them.

 What are my actions and words telling them about my attitude toward opponents?
 My regard for the laws of the game?
 My respect for the officials and spectators?
 My own integrity as a human being in the larger arena of life?